dtch1997/orchestrate/docs/running_notes.md

 This document contains running notes on the development of the Orchestrate project, with the most recent updates at the top.

+## May 2025 - Fluid SDK Implementation and YAML Formatting Improvements

+### Project Update (Late May 2025)

+We've implemented a fluid SDK for building workflows programmatically and improved the YAML output formatting for multi-line strings.

+#### 1. Fluid SDK Implementation

+- **Core SDK Features**
+  - Created a fluent API for building workflows in code as an alternative to YAML
+  - Implemented two programming styles: method chaining and context managers
+  - Added comprehensive type hints for better IDE support and code completion
+  - Provided conversion methods between SDK objects and internal models

+- **Workflow Building**
+  - Implemented `Workflow` class with methods for adding steps, inputs, and outputs
+  - Created `Step` class with methods for defining prompts, inputs, and outputs
+  - Added support for loading existing workflows from YAML files
+  - Implemented YAML export functionality for workflows created programmatically

+- **Example Implementation**
+  - Created an example script that demonstrates both programming styles
+  - Implemented the debate workflow as a demonstration
+  - Added documentation for SDK usage patterns

+#### 2. YAML Formatting Improvements

+- **Multi-line String Handling**
+  - Implemented a custom YAML representer for better handling of multi-line strings
+  - Used the YAML pipe style (`|`) for preserving newlines in prompt text
+  - Maintained the original order of keys in the YAML output
+  - Improved readability of generated YAML files

+These improvements make it easier for developers to create and modify workflows using their preferred programming style, while ensuring that the generated YAML files remain clean and readable.

 ## May 2025 - CLI Bug Fix for Structured Outputs

 ### Project Update (Late May 2025)